 4. Hang Wrinkled Items In A Steamy Bathroom

-Co also said that you can use a flatiron for hard-to-reach areas, like "your shirt collar or the space between buttons and appliqués," but said to be sure you don't have any product on the tool that could get on your clothes.
+Co also said that you can use a flatiron for hard-to-reach areas, like "your shirt collar or the space between buttons and appliqués," but be sure you don't have any product on the tool that could get on your clothes.

 5. Grab The Steam Cleaner

 An on-the-go steam cleaner is basically the best invention ever created for those of us who want to keep our clothes well-maintained but don't necessarily have the time or the funds to take things to the dry cleaners.
 Plus, according to personal stylist Linsday Weiner, it's a great option for maintaining clothes for a long period of time since it's gentler than ironing.
-Check out her steam cleaning tutorial in the above video!

 6. Pass The Vodka